Resource class overview

 resource_class key to specify CPU and RAM size for an execution environment, see the following sections of the configuration reference page:

-To get started setting up a self-hosted runner, see the Installing self-hosted runners with the web app page.
+To get started setting up a self-hosted runner, see the Getting started section of the Self-hosted runners overview.

 Default resource class